Text us or download the SMECO 24/7 mobile app to report your outage, pay your bill, and check our outage map from your smart phone.

 - Can I report an outage via text if I see power lines down?
 No, you can only report an outage via text for registered accounts.
 Please call 911 to report emergencies, such as downed power lines.

 - Why am I receiving unsolicited messages?
 When you register for SMECO 24/7 you agree to receive SMS alerts and notifications on your mobile telecommunications device from SMECO for purposes of providing you notices and alerts regarding your account.
-In the event of a power outage, SMECO may send unsolicited text messages advising of power outages, outage updates, including estimated time of restoration (ETR), and power restoration notices.
+In the event of a power outage, SMECO may send unsolicited text messages regarding billing and payment notices, power outages, outage updates, including estimated time of restoration (ETR), and power restoration notices.
 If you no longer want to receive unsolicited messages from SMECO, text PAUSE to 76326 to temporarily stop Proactive Outage Notifications.
 You can text RESUME to 76326 at any time to start Proactive Outage Notifications again.

 - Why didn't I receive a registration confirmation text message?
 There are a few different reasons why a user may not receive a registration text message.